 Cumulants were introduced by Thiele in the late 19th century as a combinatorial means to describe independence of classical random variables.
 In free probability existence of cumulants was indicated by Voiculescu \cite{V85} and described explicitly by Speicher \cite{Speicher:1994:multiplicative}.
 Free cumulants are one of the cornerstones in free probability, complementing the analytic machinery of Cauchy transforms, see \cite{NicaSpeicher:2006:lectures} for many applications.
-Later on other kinds of cumulants were introduced in noncommutative probability, e.g., various kinds of $q$-deformed cumulants were considered in \cite{Nica:1995:oneparameter,Anshelevich:2001:partition} in order to interpolate between classical and free cumulants; however no $q$-convolution has been found so far; Boolean cumulants were defined in \cite{SW97} in the context of Boolean independence (see also \cite{vonWaldenfels:1973:approach,vonWaldenfels:1975:interval}); conditionally free cumulants were defined in \cite{BLS96} which generalize both free and Boolean cumulants.
+Later on other kinds of cumulants were introduced in noncommutative probability, e.g., Boolean cumulants were defined in \cite{SW97} in the context of Boolean independence (see also \cite{vonWaldenfels:1973:approach,vonWaldenfels:1975:interval}); various kinds of $q$-deformed cumulants were considered in \cite{Nica:1995:oneparameter,Anshelevich:2001:partition} in order to interpolate between classical and free cumulants (however no $q$-convolution has been found so far); conditionally free cumulants were defined in \cite{BLS96} which generalize both free and Boolean cumulants.
 The second-named author gave a unified theory of the cumulants mentioned above in the framework of so-called \emph{exchangeability systems} as a general notion of independence \cite{L04}.
 In the present paper we develop a yet more general framework which comprises also Muraki's monotone independence~\cite{M01}, which is not covered by the approach of \cite{L04} because it does not satisfy exchangeability, the obstruction being that monotone independence is sensitive to the order on random variables:

 Hence in order to avoid misinterpretations we say ``the (ordered) pair $(X,Y)$ is monotone independent'' rather than ``$X$ and $Y$ are monotone independent''.
 This property sharply distinguishes monotone independence from classical, free, and Boolean independences.
 Despite lack of exchangeability, the first-named author together with H.~Saigo managed to define monotone cumulants \cite{HS11a,HS11b} relying only on the property called \emph{extensivity} defined below.
-If we denote the monotone cumulants by $K^{\monoM}_n(X_1,X_2,\dots, X_n)$ with respect to a noncommutative probability space $(\mathcal{A},\varphi)$, then we have the moment-cumulant formula:
+If we denote the monotone cumulants by $K^{\monoM}_n(X_1,X_2,\dots, X_n)$ with respect to a noncommutative probability space $(\mathcal{A},\varphi)$, then we have the moment-cumulant formula